Mayor Johnson cancels controversial Chicago gunshot detection system

 Last week, a leaked internal report from Cook County State's Attorney Kim Foxx's Office revealed that the system has "minimal return on investment" regarding holding shooters accountable.

-The Cook County States Attorneys' data reinforced concerns the CBS 2 Investigators have been reporting on for years.
+The Cook County States Attorney's office's data reinforced concerns the CBS 2 Investigators have been reporting on for years.

 That means that ShotSpotter costs Chicago $217,368.42 for every person arrested in a ShotSpotter shooting incident.